failbottt/failbottt/README.md

 I've been programming for a decade.

-My favorite languages are C and Go, but I'm comfortable in many other languages.
+My favorite languages are C and Go, but I'm comfortable in many languages.

 Some things about me: